SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: None

-  This tells :program:`Smilei` where to find dump files for restart.
+  The directory of a previous simulation from which :program:`Smilei` should restart.
-  If not defined, it does not restart from a previous dump.
+  If not defined, it does not restart from a previous simulation.

-  **WARNING:** this path must either absolute or be relative to the simulation directory
+  **WARNING:** this path must either absolute or be relative to the current directory.

+.. py:data:: restart_number

+  :default: None

+  The number of the dump (from the previous run in :py:data:`restart_dir`) that should be used for the restart.
+  Note that the dump number is reset to 0 for each new run.
+In a given run, the first dump has number 0, the second dump number 1, etc.

 .. py:data:: dump_step